Atifhasan250/portfolio-website/replit.md

 # Overview

-This is a full-stack portfolio website application built with React, Express, TypeScript, and PostgreSQL.
-The application features a personal portfolio showcasing skills, projects, and an about section, along with a contact form that allows visitors to send messages.
-The backend provides API endpoints for handling contact form submissions and retrieving stored contact data.
+This is Atif Hasan's personal React portfolio website application built with React, Express, TypeScript, and PostgreSQL.
+The application features a dark-themed portfolio showcasing skills, projects, about section, services, testimonials, and contact information.
+The portfolio includes custom glassmorphism styling, Google Fonts (Poppins and Montserrat), and authentic personal content including social media links, contact details from Bogura, Bangladesh.

+## Recent Changes (August 2, 2025)
+- Extracted and implemented original React portfolio code from user's zip file exactly as provided
+- Added Google Fonts (Poppins and Montserrat) to support custom typography
+- Fixed social icon visibility by changing from gray-400 to gray-300 for better contrast
+- Updated WhatsApp number to +8801754020488 in about section
+- Preserved all original styling, content, and functionality without modifications

 # User Preferences